How Meal Recommendations Work

 For example, if User 1 is most similar to User 2 (similarity = 0.82), the system will trust User 2’s ratings more when suggesting new meals.

-Updated dataframe using cosine_similarity function from sklearn.
+Updated dataframe using the cosine_similarity function from sklearn.

 Why Businesses Care